leloykun/leloykun.github.io/content/ponder/steepest-descent-stiefel/index.md

 An important detail discussed by Large et al. (2024) and in the [previous blog post on (non-)Riemannian optimization](../steepest-descent-non-riemannian/) is that the so-called "raw gradient" $G$ we get via backpropagation is *not* actually in the tangent space, but rather in the *co*tangent space at $W$, $G \in T\_W^\* \mathcal{M}$, or the space of *linear functionals* acting on the tangent vectors. $G$ then is useless by itself.
 To make it useful, we need to map it to the tangent space first via a dualizer map, $\texttt{dualizer}: T\_W^\* \mathcal{M} \mapsto T\_W \mathcal{M},$
 $$A^\* = \texttt{dualizer}(G) = \arg\max\_{A \in T\_W \mathcal{M}} \langle G, A \rangle,$$
-where the $\langle \cdot, \cdot \rangle$ operation is technically not a dot product, but rather the canonical pairing between tangent and cotangent spaces.
+where the $\langle \cdot, \cdot \rangle$ operation is the canonical pairing between tangent and cotangent spaces.
+It is technically not an inner product, but *behaves like* the Frobenius inner product.

 In Euclidean space, we got lucky: $T\_W \mathbb{R}^{m \times n} = T\_W^\* \mathbb{R}^{m \times n} = \mathbb{R}^{m \times n}$, and thus, $A^\* = G$, yielding the update rule for (stochastic) gradient descent (SGD).
 In Riemannian manifolds, which we get by e.g. equipping the tangent spaces with a Riemannian metric (or a norm that induces such a metric), the two space are no longer equivalent, but they are congruent.
 This means that for every $G \in T\_W^\* \mathcal{M}$, there exists a *unique* steepest descent direction $A^\* \in T\_W \mathcal{M}$ we can follow to minimize the loss and vice versa.
 In non-Riemannian manifolds, however, the optimal $A^\*$ may not longer be unique or may not even exist.